mafriese/mafriese/README.md

 - 👋 Hi, I’m @mafriese
-- 👀 I’m interested in infosec, CyberArk, Powershell, Pasta Cooking
+- 👀 I’m interested in infosec, malware, Powershell, Pasta Cooking
-- 🌱 I’m currently learning CyberArk, Powershell, Pasta Cooking
+- 🌱 I’m currently learning malware, Powershell, Pasta Cooking
-- 💞️ I’m looking to collaborate on CyberArk, Powershell, Pasta Cooking
+- 💞️ I’m looking to collaborate on malware, Powershell, Pasta Cooking
-- 📫 How to reach me: Pasta Cooking
+- 📫 How to reach me: Pasta Cooking (or malware)

 <!---
 mafriese/mafriese is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.